aarnphm/aarnphm.github.io/content/dump/university/hci-4hc3/Psychopathology of everything.md

 ---
-id: "psychopathology"
+id: Psychopathology of everything
 tags:
-  - "university"
+  - university
-  - "hci"
+  - hci
-title: "Psychopathology of everything"
+title: Psychopathology of everything
 ---

 ### The complexity of modern devices